 Just outside of the historic city center, heading north and west towards Lake Garda, you’ll encounter the rolling hills of the Valpolicella region – the name is thought to come from the Greek meaning ‘valley of many cellars’.
 It is the second largest producer of quality (DOC) wines.
 The Valpolicella area encompasses several neighboring valleys that include 7 different villages.

-Notwithstanding some seriously esoteric exceptions, when it comes to red wine, Valpolicella is dedicated to the production of just three grape varieties: Corvina, Rondinella, and Molinara.
+Notwithstanding some seriously esoteric exceptions, when it comes to red wine, Valpolicella is dedicated to the production of four grape varieties: Corvina, Corvinone, Rondinella, and Molinara.
 However, as a result of when the grapes are picked and what is done after, the wines can be startlingly different in the bottle.

 Valpolicella Wine Classification